fivequarters/fusebit.io/src/_blog/_posts/everyauth-google-calendar.md

 So far, in the examples above, we assume that the user is logging in every time, but that’s a poor experience.
 We can make that better, very easily.

-When EveryAuth redirects a user from the sign-in page to the `finishedURL` it also includes the ‘userId’ as part of the query parameter.
-We will use this functionality and leverage a well-known cookie-session library and express middleware to make sure that if they have already authenticated before - it automatically takes them to their calendar.
+> When EveryAuth redirects a user from the sign-in page to the `finishedURL` it also includes the `userId` as part of the query parameter.
+We can  use this functionality along with express middleware and cookie-sessions to make sure that if they have already authenticated before - it automatically takes them to their calendar.

 First, add cookieSession to your app: